 Another thing you shouldn’t leave for the last minute.
 You need to decide not only whether you prefer a known donor or anonymous one.
 Both choices have different implications.
 Choosing a known donor requires some planning on the future relationship between the donor and the child.
 Whereas if you want the donor to be anonymous you have to think about the characteristics and attributes.
 Don’t wait with the thinking till a clinic provides you with the available donors!
 Think about your preferences earlier.
 Various countries and clinics have different donor data access policies so sometimes the information available about the donor will be very limited with skin color and standard physical attributes while in other cases you could even know if the donor has freckles and plays the piano.

-Very important matter, again think about it earlier; don’t leave it hanging.
+A very important matter, again think about it earlier; don’t leave it hanging.
 This might be one of the toughest nuts to crack.
 Statistically fresh eggs give you a slightly higher chance to successfully conceive and you get more eggs than when deciding for frozen ones.
-On the other hand, it is said that frozen eggs are cheaper and the egg banks give you a wider selection of donors – however it’s not a rule.
+On the other hand, it is said that frozen eggs are cheaper and the egg banks give you a wider selection of donors – however, it’s not a rule.
 You must also think about the cost of medication for the donor if you want fresh eggs.
 It can be a bit pricey – usually donor’s drugs are included in the program cost.

 Are you prepared for IVF treatment?
 Organize your time!